Curly Hair Priorities

 What does your hair need to thrive?
 Take the consultation to find your formulas.

-While it’s got a silly name, pre-pooing can keep curls from tangling, breaking, and frizzing.
-Ortiz achieves this by applying oil-based products to her clients’ hair prior to shampooing.
+Pre-pooing can keep curls from tangling, breaking and frizzing.
+Ortiz achieves this by applying oil-based products to her clients’ hair before shampooing.
 She especially recommends this for clients with extra fine or coiled hair.
-Your hair oil formula may differ from the next person’s, but consider key ingredients like oils of argan, shea, rosehip and more.
+Your hair oil formula may differ from the next person’s, but consider key ingredients like argan, shea and rosehip oils.

-Need a few ideas for how to wear your curls?
-Here are some looks Ortiz fashioned for her own curly coifed clients.
+Looking for a few curly hairstyle ideas?
+Here are some looks Ortiz fashioned for her own curly coiffed clients.

 For receding hairlines:

 “This cut relies on length and texture to enhance curl volume,” Ortiz says.
-“This style is flattering for anyone with a high hairline to push the curls slightly forward and minimize areas above the temples.
-To be able to exaggerate height, [ask your stylist to] leave the top to temples medium length and point cut the ends to give them form and movement.”
+“The style is flattering for anyone with a high hairline to push the curls slightly forward and minimize areas above the temples.
+Leave the top to temples medium length and point cut the ends to give them form and movement.”

 For tight curls:

-“This natural afro is channeling the 70’s and focuses on shape and length,” notes Ortiz.
-“What makes it modern is breaking up the full, round shape with slightly more taper towards the neckline.
+“This natural afro is channeling the ’70s and focuses on shape and length,” says Ortiz.
+“What makes it modern is breaking up the full, round shape with a slightly more tapered neckline.
 The go-to length is around 5 inches up top and slightly shorter at the neckline and sides.
 This style would need the simple maintenance of spritzing periodically with some leave-in conditioner to avoid the tight curl pattern from drying out.”

 For grown-out fades:

-“This curly pompadour is a result of a grown out fade into a taper,” she says.
+“This curly pompadour is the result of a grown-out fade into a taper,” she says.
 “Allowing a fade to grow out into a taper cut can maximize the time between haircuts.
-This cut relies on the length in the front keeping the focus of the curls forward while the rest of the cut is tight around the head.
-To change up this style, smooth and volumize the front with a blow dryer and wear straight.”
+This cut relies on the length in the front, keeping the focus of the curls forward while the rest of the cut is tight around the head.
+To change up this style, smooth and volumize the front with a blow-dryer and wear straight.”